Fluffernuttersandwich/Smorgasbord/README.md

 There are like 372 Stack Increaser and 973 Backpack mods.
 I don't want to add more of those!
 _At this very moment, someone is uploading another as you read this._

-Give me something new, or fun, that fits the list, and is available for Wabbajack to download and I will 100% add it.
+Give me something new, or fun, that fits the list's compatibility, and is available for Wabbajack to download and I will 100% add it.

 ---